Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 It’s an important relationship, because your PCP knows your:

 Your PCP is your partner, working to help keep you healthy.
-That’s why their office should be your first stop when you need care.
+Their office should be your first stop when you need care.
 Having one provider handle all your health care keeps your costs and your health on track.
 If the office is closed, call the provider’s after-hours number.
-If you have a common sickness or injury, like a cold, flu or minor cuts or burns, they will either fit you in or send you to another doctor or clinic.
+If you have a common sickness or injury (a cold, flu or minor cuts or burns) they will fit you in or send you to another doctor or clinic.
 They may also send you to a hospital if you need urgent care.

 If your sickness or injury is life-threatening, you don’t have to stay in-network or get a referral.
-Just call 911 or go to the nearest emergency room, and let your PCP know that you had an emergency as soon as you can.
+Just call 911 or go to the nearest ER, and let your PCP know that you had an emergency as soon as you can.
 They will handle any follow-up care you need.

-Need a Specialist?
-If you need to see a specialist or mental health care provider, your PCP will refer you to one.
+If you need to see a specialist or mental health care provider, your doctor will refer you to one.
 Make sure the new provider is in your plan network.
 Women don’t need a referral to see an in-network woman’s principal health care provider.